 In December of 1944, the Swope’s second director (1944-60), Dr. Allen Albert, and curator Hazel Dodge announced plans for a new and exciting annual exhibition where all artists of Terre Haute and vicinity could enter their work.
 They planned for it to become as permanent and noteworthy as the Hoosier Salon program, and the first Wabash Valley show opened May 6, 1945 to an outstanding attendance of 350 people.

 The Wabash Valley Juried Exhibition remains one of the Museum’s most popular events, attracting a diverse array of artists and patrons alike.
 Because of this, it is safe to say Dr. Albert and Ms. Dodge achieved their goal of furthering the support and interest in Midwestern art.

-Artists residing in Indiana, Illinois, Kentucky, Michigan, and Ohio are invited to submit works completed within the last two years (current year, minus two) for consideration.
+Artists residing in Indiana, Illinois, Kentucky, Michigan, and Ohio are invited to submit up to five works completed within the last two years (current year, minus two) for consideration.

 The Wabash Valley Exhibition presents opportunities not just for artists, but for art collectors and benefactors as well.
 Benefactors and collectors may participate and support our regional artists by sponsoring honorary jurors awards or by purchasing from the show as a purchase award.
 If you are interested in either of these options for this year’s exhibition, please call the Swope to receive an award sponsorship form.